yueyang0115/Contact-Book-IOS-Application/README.md

 Use Core Data as database, write database-related functions: clearDB(), addDefaultPersonInDB(), fetchAllPersonFromDB(), addPersonToDB(), deletePersonFromDB().
 Use try catch blcok for database-related functions.

 Data Model Field:
 "Team" field and "Email" field are added to the DukePerson class.
+"Hobby" field and "Language" field now hold array of string.

 Multiple Type Controls:
 Use PickerView for gender and role.